dsl-logo

 $1,230,278 (save $56,776)

-*Note: LMI estimations based on Westpac’s calculator for a property in Queensland.
+Both examples assume a 6% interest rate and a 30-year loan term. *LMI estimate based on Westpac’s calculator for an existing property in Queensland.
 Each lender may calculate LMI differently.

 Pros & cons of guarantor home loans